 Tell El Amarna, is the remains of the newly established capital city that was built by the Egyptian Pharaoh Akhenaten of the late 18th dynasty.
 The city was built around 1348 BCE and shortly abandoned after the death of its establisher by four years by his son Tut Ankh Amen, who returned the capital to Thebes.
 Akhenaten built it when he abandoned the worship of Amen and devoted himself to Aten.

 Akhenaten had a different belief at that time; he was the Pharaoh who introduced monotheism to the Egyptians.
-He closed the temples, abolished the ancient Egyptian religion, and imposed his own vision, which affected the economy badly.
-Akhenaten built this new capital for his vision, but his son Tut Ankh Amen –as a little boy, influenced by Amen clergy -rejected it after his father’s death, and returned to Thebes and the traditional religious practices.
+He closed the temples, abolished the ancient Egypt religion, and imposed his own vision, which affected the economy badly.
+Akhenaten built this new capital for his vision, but his son Tut Ankh Amen–as a little boy, influenced by Amen clergy -rejected it after his father’s death, and returned to Thebes and the traditional religious practices.
 The city was later destroyed by the Pharaoh Horemheb, who wanted to erase Akhenaten’s name and accomplishment from history.

 The Pharaoh Akhenaton started the construction of the city around the 5th year of his region and was completed probably around his 9th year, but it seemed that it became the capital two years earlier.
 It took about four years to build, to speed up the process they used mud-brick and whitewashed in the construction, and the most important building was faced with local stone.
 An excavation that was made implies the possibility that children, youth, and teenagers built the ancient city.